location icon Newcastle upon Tyne, England

 MONITORING SYSTEM

 It was decided that within the running tunnel, where 155m of tunnel needed monitoring, an automated total station system would be installed.
 The tunnel length was divided up into eighteen sections which corresponded with the location of an adjacent pile on the site.
-Five monitoring prisms would be placed around the cross section to show if one side of the tunnel moved more than the other.
+Five monitoring prisms were placed around the cross section to show if one side of the tunnel moved more than the other.
 As the ventilation tunnel offered no lines of site to use an automated total station, tilt sensors were deemed to be the most logical tool.
-The 28m long ventilation tunnel was divided up into 3 cross sections and 3 tilt sensors per cross section were installed.
-Each cross section would have varied influence from the construction site and the tilt sensors on either side of the tunnel would also experience different influences from the site.
-Therefore, it would be easy to see any changes in deformation by work on the site.
+The 28m long ventilation tunnel was divided up into 3 cross sections and 3 Tiltmeters per cross section were installed.
+Each cross section had varied influence from the construction site and the Tiltmeters on either side of the tunnel also experience different influences from the site.
+Therefore, it was easy to see any changes in deformation by work on the site.

 Another draw with the Move Solutions kit is the Cloud Platform, which is far better than any other we have used.
 The customisable dashboard is a big plus” – Mark Anderson, Director, Academy Geomatics Ltd

 All the equipment took a week of night shifts to install, setup and configure in July 2022.
-Various analysis charts are configured for the client, automated alarms and reporting have also been configured to give maximum confidence that the site work is not affecting the running and ventilation tunnel.
-The dynamic monitoring data is reviewed by Academy Geomatics Ltd staff on a daily basis, looking for trends, changes in trends etc.
+Various analysis charts were configured for the client, automated alarms and reporting were configured to give maximum confidence that the site work is not affecting the running and ventilation tunnel.
+The dynamic monitoring data has been reviewed by Academy Geomatics Ltd staff on a daily basis, looking for trends, changes in trends etc.

-Following the successful installation of this scheme, Bowmer and Kirkland has since contracted Academy Geomatics Ltd to undertake façade monitoring with Move Solutions tilt sensors.
+Following the successful installation of this scheme, Bowmer and Kirkland contracted Academy Geomatics Ltd also undertake the monitoring of the Carliol House façade nearby, using Move Solutions Tilmeters.

 Other Case Studies: